AdobeDocs/experience-manager-64.en/help/assets/best-practices-for-imagemagick.md

 discoiquuid: f18ccd41-2db3-47b2-9462-29723c7ed9ab
 ---

-# Install and configure ImageMagick to work with AEM Assets{#install-and-configure-imagemagick-to-work-with-aem-assets}
+# Install and configure ImageMagick to work with AEM Assets {#install-and-configure-imagemagick-to-work-with-aem-assets}

 ImageMagick is a software plug-in to create, edit, compose, or convert bitmap images.
 It can read and write images in various formats (over 200) including PNG, JPEG, JPEG-2000, GIF, TIFF, DPX, EXR, WebP, Postscript, PDF, and SVG.
 Use ImageMagick to resize, flip, mirror, rotate, distort, shear, and transform images.
 You can also adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses, and curves using ImageMagick.